6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 a.
 Defining repair boundaries

-The boundary of the area to be repaired must be first defined by surveying the region.
+The area’s boundary to be repaired must be first defined by surveying the region.

 b.
 Sawing old concrete